twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/protection-with-blessings/mangala-blessings-23-contentment%zh.rst

 ------

 The commentary only commented it with the monastic life.
 Even though lay people are living a lifestyle very different from the monks, it can be beneficial by knowing the contentment of monk life taught by the Buddha.
-They are many things and dhammas in them which can develop our mind in accordance with the wholesome dhammas.
+There are many things and dhammas in them which can develop our mind in accordance with the wholesome dhammas.

 We have already seen it in the Gavesi Sutta—he was a lay disciple of the Buddha Kassapa.
 He and his followers were competing each other in dhamma challenges—sīla, samādhi and paññā—their spiritual level developed up to the highest level of arahantship.
 In today's Buddhist countries, there are still some upāsakas living a lifestyle that is very close to the monks and developing their minds.
 By studying and observing the monks, we can adjust the Dhamma accordingly to our daily lifestyle. (e.g., how the monks relate to nature is interesting.
 It is animate or inanimate things—always with harmlessness, care and consideration.
 These qualities and behaviours are urgently need and very important for today human race.